Far-Beyond-Pulsar/blog/public/posts/2026-06-30-gpui-compositor.md

 The user perceives the first scroll event as a normal frame, followed by many frames of perfectly smooth scrolling, followed by a single slightly-less-smooth frame when the buffer edge is hit, followed by more smooth frames.
 The average frame time over the scrolling session drops to roughly the cost of a blit per frame.

+### Why GPUI Doesn't Do This Already

+There's a reason an overscroll buffer wasn't the default from day one.
+The trick works perfectly when content has stable height — fixed line heights in a code editor, uniform row heights in a list, known element sizes in a file tree.
+An element that was at Y position 1000 on frame N is still at Y position 1000 on frame N+1, just offset by the scroll delta.
+The cached pixels remain valid.

+The trick breaks when elements above the viewport can change height unpredictably.
+If an element at Y=200 grows by 50 pixels, every element below it shifts down by 50 pixels.
+The overscroll buffer now shows stale content at wrong positions — the pixels are there, but they've moved.
+You can't just blit with an offset anymore; you need to re-render the affected region.
+If elements change height frequently, the overscroll buffer provides no benefit and adds complexity.

+This is the fundamental tension.
+Browsers deal with it because the web's layout model has relatively stable block sizes during scroll — changes are driven by explicit events (image load, font swap, media query), not by the act of scrolling itself.
+When a change does happen, the browser invalidates the affected tiles and re-rasterizes them.
+It's a tile invalidation problem, not an impossibility.
+But it imposes real engineering cost: every tile needs dirty tracking, every rendered region needs versioning, and every scroll needs an invalidation check.

+GPUI's `List` and `UniformList` elements already exploit a similar principle at the element tree level — they cache layout data for offscreen items and skip prepaint for anything outside the viewport, re-laying-out only items that scroll into view.
+But items entering the viewport still go through the full paint → insert_primitive → sort → upload → render pipeline; the framework just has fewer items to process.
+The contract they rely on is explicit: items must have stable height, or the framework falls back to the generic path where every item is re-laid-out each frame.

+The overscroll buffer operates at a completely different level of the stack.
+Instead of caching element data and re-painting items on scroll, it caches rendered pixels — the output of the entire pipeline.
+A `List` item that enters the viewport via scrolling within the overscroll buffer doesn't need to be painted, sorted, uploaded, or drawn.
+It was already painted into the buffer on a previous frame.
+The GPU just shifts the pixels.
+This is a fundamentally stronger cache: it skips everything below the element tree rather than just reducing how many items the tree has to process.

+For variable-height content, the overscroll buffer degrades gracefully.
+Every content change triggers a full commit (the same as today), and the buffer is re-rendered.
+The fast scroll path only activates during scrolls that don't involve height changes.
+This is the pragmatic middle ground: get the win for the common case, fall back for the edge case, and never produce incorrect output.

 Now let's talk about how we're planning to build this.

 ---